callmeyaz/mutation-tracker/README.md

 # mutation-tracker 1.0.0

 ### What?
-Mutation Tracker is born out of a need to track **dirty** state of properties within JavaScript objects.
+Mutation Tracker is born out of a need to track and manage **dirty** state of properties within JavaScript objects.

 ### How?
 Mutation Tracker maintains a mirror object, optionally created using the target object, which we need to track for attribute mutations.